giantswarm/backstage-catalog-importer/docs/README.md

 ## GitHub user discovery

-We read all users that are member of any of the teams we find through the team discovery method explained above.
+We read all users that are member of the "giantswarm" GitHub org by default.

-TODO: This method is suited for the Giant Swarm dev portal only.
-For customer catalogs, we need a different solution.
-First, we don't want to export information on users that are not relevant to the customer.
-Second, we may want to publish customer's users.

 ## Giant Swarm app catalog discovery